Tolaga Bay: History

 Tolaga Bay was named by Lt.
 James Cook in 1769.
 Described as "an obvious corruption of a Maori name", the exact derivation of the name is unclear.
 It may have been a misunderstanding of "teraki" or "tarakaka", referring to the local south-westerly wind rather than the place.
 The original Māori name is Uawa Nui A Ruamatua (shortened to Uawa), and some local residents now refer to the area as Hauiti, and themselves as Hauitians from the local hapū Te Aitanga-a-Hauiti.

-At the time of Cook's visit, according to Anne Salmond, here "a famous school of learning (Known as Te Rawheoro) that specialized in tribal lore and carving was sited..."
+At the time of Cook's visit, according to Anne Salmond, here "a famous school of learning (Known as Te Rawheoro) that specialised in tribal lore and carving was sited..."
 Tupaia, the Raiatean navigator accompanying Cook since Tahiti, met with the tohunga, priest, of this whare wananga.
 Tupaia exchanged news of the "Māori island homelands, known to Māori as 'Rangiatea' (Ra'iatea), 'Hawaiki' (Havai'i, the ancient name for Rai'iatea), and 'Tawhiti' (Tahiti)."
 The Māori viewed Tupaia as a tohunga, and many children born during his visit bore his name.
 Additionally, Tupaia made a sketch within the rock shelter of Opoutama ('Cook's Cove' or 'Tupaia's Cave'), according to Joel Polack.

 In the 1830s there was a thriving flax trade involving early European traders like Barnet Burns.
 By 1998, the wharf had deteriorated and was in danger of being closed.
 In response, the Tolaga Bay Save the Wharf Trust raised funds and gained technical help to restore it.
 The wharf has now been re-opened and the refurbishment project finished in May 2013.